csu-devsquad-latam/aidev/docs/configuring-workflows.md

 # How to create and configure GitHub Actions workflows
-For convenience, the architecture diagram is shown here again.
+Diagram below shows the 4 workflows that are used in this example, that illustrates what are the tasks within the workflows of `environment-CI`, `environmnet-CD`, `model-CI` and `model-CD` are, and the workloads they affect.

+Relevant files related to Github Actions can be found in the folder [.github/actions/](../.github/actions/) and [.github/workflows/](../.github/workflows/).

 Refer to [architecture.md](./architecure.md) for information about this architecture.

 ![vscode](assets/architecture.drawio.png)

-Below illustrate what are the tasks within the workflows of `environment-CI`, `environmnet-CD`, `model-CI` and `model-CD` are, and the workloads they affect.

-Relevant files related to Github Actions can be found in the folder [.github/actions/](../.github/actions/) and [.github/workflows/](../.github/workflows/)

 # Workflows